adaanene/Client_Server_Architechture_with_MySQL/project_5.md

     `GRANT 'pemrission' ON 'database' . 'table' TO 'user'@'localhost';`

-   **NOTE** the following statement `GRANT ALL PRIVILEGES ON * . * TO 'new_user'@'localhost';` grants all privileges to a new user, which will grant them broad superuser rights similar to the root user's.
+   **NOTE** the following statement `GRANT ALL PRIVILEGES ON * . * TO 'user'@'localhost';` grants all privileges to a new user, meaning this user will have broad superuser rights similar to the root user's.

-   You should be aware when using this command, as anyone with access to this MySQL account will have complete control over all databases on the server.
+   You should be aware when using this statement, as anyone with access to this MySQL account will have complete control over all databases on the server.

     You can instead grant privileges over a single database, or a few privileges to a new user